ptarmiganlabs/butler-docs/content/en/docs/getting started/upgrade/_index.md

 - Stop the Butler process/service.
 - Replace the Butler binary with the new version.
 - Start the process/service.
+- Verify that Butler is running as expected.
 - 🥳 Celebrate!

 ## Then: The details